 I swear I would have been on the journey to be the next MasterChef if I had not completed my engineering degree.
 Not because I’m terrifically good at cooking, but because I didn’t give up after a horrifying attempt to cook fried rice vermicelli.
 Failing to soak those long threads of noodles resulted in pasta with a hard wire texture that was beyond salvageable.
 This was a good example of what can happen to a dish when you don’t follow directions carefully.

 Like in cooking, mistakes are bound to happen in electronics design, even for the most meticulous designers.
 But some mistakes are critical enough that you will have to scrap the entire printed circuit board (PCB) and start over.
-When you’re patiently waiting for a prototype PCB to test your circuits, this can spell costly delays in the product development cycle.
+When you’re patiently waiting for a prototype PCB layout to test your circuits, this can spell costly delays in the product development cycle.

-Critical Design Mistakes in PCB Manufacturing
+Critical Design Mistakes in PCB Design for Manufacturing

 1. Using the Wrong Footprint